 - Other channels such as apps, kiosks, digital signage, etc.

 Multichannel is a singular brand experience, and thus personalizing the customer experience across sites is crucial.
-Tyres4U is a great example of successfully implementing this type of multisite.
+Dine Brands - owner of Applebees, IHOP and other much-loved brands - is a great example of successfully implementing this type of multisite.
 Key objectives for multichannel implementations often include lead nurturing, cross-sell, up-sell, and retention.

 Quick wins for these sites include profile-based and journey-based personalization.